engineerlondon/engineerlondon.github.io/_posts/2019-01-30-Technical-Topics.markdown

 {% endhighlight %}

 ## C# MVC Actions:
 - All the public methods of a Controller class are called Action methods.
-They are like any other normal methods with the following restrictions:
+Like any methods with the following restrictions:
-  - Action method must be public.
-It cannot be private or protected
+  - Must be public.
+(They cannot be private or protected.)
-  - Action method cannot be overloaded
+  - Cannot be overloaded.
-  - Action method cannot be a static method.
+  - Cannot be static.
-  - Action selector is the attribute that can be applied to action methods.
-It helps the routing engine to select the correct action method to handle a particular request.
-C# MVC 5 includes the following action selector attributes:
+- Action selector is an attribute that can be applied to an action method to help the routing engine to select the correct action method for a particular request.
+- C# MVC 5 includes selector attributes:
      - ActionName
      - NonAction
      - ActionVerbs